kcech/sentilo-docs-test/docs/use_a_virtual_machine.rst

    admin/1234
 -  The API Rest endpoint will be listening for requests in: http://localhost:8081
--  SSH server is listening on localhost 2222
+-  SSH server is listening on localhost 2222.
+Access credentials are sentilo/sentilo